Ariel AI: Snapchat's new investment

 In making this investment, Snap decided to "focus on building 3D mesh on mobile in a fast and efficient way with an augmented reality use case.

-The idea through this collaboration is to contribute to the development of Snapchat thanks to a technology that is already present on the application, but which must be improved for future users.
+The idea behind this collaboration is to contribute to the development of Snapchat thanks to a technology that is already present on the application, but which needs to be improved for future users.

 Snapchat bets on augmented reality with various projects